 - Lixie Chocolaterie 275 Crown Street, Surry Hills

 Back on the cheap and cheerful Mothers Day ideas, forget having flowers delivered to your hotel.
 Go out the day before, on the Saturday, to one of Sydney’s many markets.
 Paddy’s at Haymarket is a big one in the CBD.

 Buy your flowers there and get your friendly concierge to put them in the hotel’s cool room for the night.

 If you’ve left it till the day itself, try one of the big supermarkets – they all have flowers and they usually open around 0700 (7am).
 The other traditional place to buy them is at the greengrocers.
 Many of them sell bunches of flowers.

 More Mothers Day Gift Ideas

 What about one of these Mothers Day ideas?

-The Bridge climb?
+Or perhaps the Bridge climb?
 A flight over Sydney?
 A book by an Australian author?
 A cooking class using bush foods?
-An opal if you want to give her Mothers Day jewelry?
+An opal if you want to give her Mothers Day jewellery?

 She’s your mum – or your children’s – you’ll know what will make her happy.
 And when she’s happy, everyone’s happy, right?